yuimai/kubernetes-redis-cluster/README.md

-# Redis Cluster on Kubernetes
+# Redis Cluster on Kubernetes (for Raspberry Pi arm32v7)

 This k8s module is intended to simplify the creation and operation of a Redis Cluster deployment in Kubernetes.